Svetitskhoveli Cathedral: Icons and frescoes

-The cathedral interior walls were once fully adorned with medieval frescoes, but many of them did not survive.
-In the 1830s, when Emperor Nicholas I was scheduled to visit Mtskheta, Russian authorities razed the galleries and whitewashed timeless frescoes as part of an effort to give the cathedral a "tidier look"; in the end the Czar never even came.
-Today, after much careful restoration, some frescoes survive, including a 13th-century depiction of the "Beast of the Apocalypse" and figures of the Zodiac.
+The cathedral's interior walls were once completely adorned with medieval frescoes, but many of them have not survived.
+In the 1830s, when Emperor Nicholas I was scheduled to visit Mtskheta, Russian authorities demolished the galleries and whitewashed timeless frescoes to give the cathedral a "tidier appearance"; in the end, the Czar never visited.
+Today, after careful restoration, some frescoes survive, including a 13th-century depiction of the "Beast of the Apocalypse" and figures of the Zodiac.

-The walls are decorated with many Christian Orthodox icons, most of which are not original (the originals being in the national museums of Georgia).
-The decoration of the church stonework also features carved grapes (as in many churches of Georgia), reflecting the country's ancient wine-making traditions.
-The large figure of Jesus at the altar was painted by Russian artist in the 19th century.
-The majority of the icons here date to the 20th century.
-Some are copies of older icons and frescoes from other churches throughout Georgia.
+The walls are decorated with many Christian Orthodox icons, most of which are not original (the originals are preserved in the national museums of Georgia).
+The church's stonework also features carved grapes (as in many churches of Georgia), reflecting the country's ancient wine-making traditions.
+The large figure of Jesus at the altar was painted by a Russian artist in the 19th century.
+The majority of the icons date to the 20th century, with some being copies of older icons and frescoes from other churches across Georgia.

-Two bulls' heads on the east façade, remnants of the 5th-century church, attest to the folk influence on Christian iconography in that early period.
+Two bulls' heads on the east façade, remnants of the 5th-century church, attest to the folk influence on Christian iconography during that early period.

 Baptismal font

-On the right side from the entrance of the cathedral is a stone baptismal font dating from the 4th century.
+On the right side of the entrance is a stone baptismal font dating from the 4th century.
 It is thought to have been used for the baptism of King Mirian and Queen Nana.
-Immediately behind the font is a reproduction of the relief of Arsukidze's right hand and bevel found on the north facade.
+Immediately behind the font is a reproduction of the relief of Arsukidze's right hand and bevel from the north facade.